Kaysheridan/1st-Repo/README.md

  - This is the image I would like to use as the background image for the training week 1 section: https://unsplash.com/photos/0xpFNUjzdbw (image of a race track)

 ### WireFrame ###
-https://balsamiq.cloud/sqb14tm/p9u4f2p
+- This is the wireframe for how I wanted the finished product to look: https://balsamiq.cloud/sqb14tm/p9u4f2p